Charles Waterstreet

-Charles Christian Waterstreet (born 17 July 1950) is an Australian former barrister, author, and theatre and film producer.
+Charles Christian Waterstreet (born 17 July 1950) is a former Australian barrister, an author, and theatre and film producer.
 He has written two memoirs and produced two films, and he is now a columnist for The Sydney Morning Herald after the NSW Bar Association cancelled his practising certificate.
 He is known as one of the co-creators of the ABC Television series Rake.
 However, co-creator and actor Richard Roxburgh asserted in 2017 that Waterstreet had only contributed one idea to a single episode.